nifalconi/awesome-adhd-guide/README.md

 - Know your keyboard and write fast.
 Learn mecanography.
 Free options are https://thetypingcat.com/ and https://www.typing.com/.
 - Learn VScode commands:
 - Learn VIM or something similar.
 Haven't tried it yet.

+### Your Workplace
+- Minimalistic
+- Redundant
+- Everything you need at hand
+- Sadly, you'll need to put money into this.

 ####